ilangovishnu/Memestry/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User can post a meme
 * User can add a caption to a meme
 * User can comment a meme
 * User can like a meme
 * User can view latest 25 from meme feed
 * User can view global meme feed
-* User can delete the meme post

 **Optional Nice-to-have Stories**